develop-me/bootcamp--setup/linux/readme.md

 # Setting up Ubuntu

+**Make sure you're running the latest version of Ubuntu.
+If you are not then be sure to run the latest updates and restart your machine.
+If you do not do this some of the steps below may not work.
+You should *always* keep your operating system and software up to date.**

 If you're running a different distribution of Linux, let us know and we'll panic a bit and then try and get something working.

 ## Download and install